 The Company and certain of its domestic subsidiaries entered into a Convertible Note Purchase Agreement (the Note Purchase Agreement), with certain note holders (collectively, the Noteholders) on June 30, 2014.
 Pursuant to the Note Purchase Agreement, the Company sold to the Noteholders an aggregate of \$25.0 million of convertible senior notes (the Convertible Notes).
-On March 17, 2017, the Company repaid in full the Convertible Notes.
+On March 17, 2017, the Company paid in full the Convertible Notes.
 In connection with the repayment, the Company issued to the Noteholders an aggregate of 3,175,584 shares of Common Stock, par value \$0.0001, and cash in the aggregate amount of \$5.6 million (of which \$5.0 million is included in repayment of debt and \$0.6 million is presented as extinguishment fees, both within financing activities on the condensed consolidated statements of cash flows).
 Upon derecognition of the net carrying amounts of the Convertible Notes (the remaining \$20.0 million after the \$5.0 million cash payment) and derivative liability (\$26.0 million), the Company recognized a non-cash charge of \$5.0 million as loss on early extinguishment and a non-cash addition to additional paid-in capital of \$46.0 million for the fair value of the shares, which is not presented on the condensed consolidated statements of cash flows.
 The loss on early extinguishment of debt includes the write-off of unamortized loan fees and remaining interest due through the Forced Conversion date (defined below) of June 30, 2017.

-The Convertible Notes were convertible at the option of the holders thereof at any time into shares of the Company's common stock, par value \$0.0001 per share (Common Stock), at a conversion price of \$7.10 per share, or 3,521,126 shares of Common Stock.
+The Convertible Notes were convertible at the option of the holders thereof at any time into shares of the Common Stock at a conversion price of \$7.10 per share, or 3,521,126 shares of Common Stock.
 After three years from the issuance date, the Company had the right to force a conversion of the Convertible Notes if the volume-weighted average price (VWAP) per share of its Common Stock exceeded 125% of the then conversion price for 20 days of a 30 day trading period (Forced Conversion date).

 The Convertible Notes bore interest at a rate of 8.00% per annum, payable in quarterly cash installments.
 The Convertible Notes would have matured on June 30, 2020, unless earlier repurchased, redeemed or converted.
 Subject to certain exceptions, the Company was not permitted to redeem the Convertible Notes until June 30, 2017.
-If the Company redeemed the Convertible Notes on or after June 30, 2017, the Company was required to pay a premium of 15% of the amount of principal of the Convertible Notes redeemed.